MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-services.md

 # [!INCLUDE[prod_short](../developer/includes/prod_short.md)] web services

 [!INCLUDE[prod_short](../developer/includes/prod_short.md)] supports three types of web services: (REST) API, SOAP, and OData.
 Web services are a lightweight, industry-standard way to make application functionality available to various external systems and users.
-Developers can create and publish functionality as REST API web services for reading and/or writing data back to [!INCLUDE[prod_short](../includes/prod_short.md)].
+You can create and publish functionality as REST API web services for reading and/or writing data back to [!INCLUDE[prod_short](../includes/prod_short.md)].

 Using REST API web services is the recommended way to develop and consume web services.
-But apart from REST API web services, it's still possible to publish pages, codeunits, or queries as web services, and even enhance a page web service by using an extension codeunit.
-When [!INCLUDE[prod_short](../includes/prod_short.md)] objects are published as web services, they're immediately available on the network.
+But you can also publish pages, codeunits, or queries as web services, or enhance a page web service by using an extension codeunit.
+When you publiah [!INCLUDE[prod_short](../includes/prod_short.md)] objects as web services, they're immediately available on the network.

 All [!INCLUDE[prod_short](../includes/prod_short.md)] web services are stateless and don't preserve the values of global variables or single-instance codeunits between calls.